A quantitative comparison between velocity dependent SIDM cross sections constrained by the gravothermal and isothermal models: Gravothermal and isothermal models

 Unlike the gravothermal fluid formalism that numerically solves the entire SIDM halo evolution process over a sequence of time steps, the isothermal Jeans model starts by analytically solving for the isothermal cored profile through the Jeans equation Eq~\ref{eq:2} and Poisson equation:

-Here $\rho_\mathrm{b}$ is some parameterized baryon density profile such as the Hernquist profile.
-The density and velocity dispersion of the cored region $\{\rho_\mathrm{c},v_\mathrm{rms,c}\}$ are then adjusted such that the cored density profile joins smoothly onto the CDM halo outskirts at a characteristic radius $r_1$, outside of which SIDM particles have, on average, not experienced any collision during the halo evolution time $t$:
+Here $\rho_\mathrm{b}$ is some parameterized baryon density profile such as the Hernquist, and is usually assumed to be static.
+The density and velocity dispersion of the cored region $\{\rho_\mathrm{c},v_\mathrm{rms,c}\}$ are then adjusted such that the cored density profile joins smoothly onto the CDM halo outskirts at a characteristic radius $r_1$, outside of which SIDM particles have, on average, experienced less than one collision:

-Here $C$ is a free parameter similar to the $\beta$ in the gravothermal fluid formalism, and is usually assumed to be $C=1$.
-In this work we will follow this $C=1$ convention adopted by many previous works.
 In Eq~\ref{eq:r1} $\sigma$ and $t$ are degenerate.
 Now consider a velocity dependent cross section model---$r_1$ should be estimated through: